 In an effort to acquire more followers, the gods devised ways to set themselves apart from they others.
 In the old days, there had been no need for sweeping rules because a god and his followers were in constant communication.
 Each day was filled with advisement and actions and mistakes and adjustments with limitless guidance and patience.
 But with many followers, it became necessary for gods to come up with a platform, to lay out some basic tenants, and even to establish a brand.

 One god mused: “People are noble, they want to work hard for a life of purpose.
 If I can give them rules that will guarantee a life of meaning, they will flock to me in great numbers.”
-So he made very strict rules for people about what to eat and when they could make eye contact and what to think at sunset and how to sing a song so that people could focus every minute of the day on the instructions and be sure that their life had meaning.
-Many people enjoyed the freedom of not having to think for themselves and they did indeed come to him in great numbers.
+So it made very strict rules for people about what to eat and when they could make eye contact and what to think at sunset and how to sing a song so that people could focus every minute of the day on the instructions and be sure that their life had meaning.
+Many people enjoyed the freedom of not having to think for themselves and they did indeed come in great numbers.

 read the next part of the story here